morbrian/carnd-vdat/README.md

 during the sliding window search at various scales, the fraction of a percent errors still showed up frequently during video processing.

+For a period of time we had unknowingly had corrupted our data set by including vehicle images in our non-vehicle dataset, which caused a period of confusion due to poor video results, but we still were seeing 99-100% accuracy during training, which still seems surprising.

 ---
 ### Sliding Window Search